SPIRiT-Diffusion: Self-Consistency Driven Diffusion Model for Accelerated MRI: Introduction

 \IEEEPARstart{M}{agnetic} resonance imaging (MRI) is widely used in clinical and research domains.
 However, its long acquisition time is still a major limitation, resulting in trade-offs between spatial and temporal resolution or coverage.
 As a result, there is a growing interest in reconstructing high-quality MR images from a limited amount of $k$-space data to accelerate acquisitions.
 The advances of compressed sensing (CS)\cite{lustig2008compressed, majumdar2015improving, ye2019compressed, haldar2010compressed, zhao2012image, Low-Rank} and deep learning (DL)\cite{yang2018admm, modl, zhu2018image, liang2020deep, peng2022deepsense} have made substantial progress in MR reconstruction field over the past few decades.
 They leverage image prior information to create hand-crafted or learnable regularizations, which are combined with a data consistency term to solve the ill-posed inverse problem of MR reconstruction.

-Most recently, score-based diffusion models\cite{score-based, song2020improved, score-based-SDE, DDPM} have emerged as a powerful deep generative prior in MR reconstruction\cite{song2022solving, chung2022score, jalal2021robust}.
-These approaches rely on forward and reverse stochastic differential equations (SDEs) to encode and decode (generate) images.
-The forward SDE comprises a drift term that represents the deterministic trend of the forward process, and a diffusion term that introduces random fluctuations.
-For example, the drift term in Variance Preserving (VP)-SDE\cite{score-based-SDE} is a deterministic trend of energy reduction linearly, representing that the mean of the image signal decays to zero deterministically.
+Recently, score-based diffusion models\cite{score-based, score-based-SDE, song2020improved, DDPM} have emerged as a powerful deep generative prior in MR reconstruction\cite{song2022solving, chung2022score, jalal2021robust}.
+These models rely on forward and reverse stochastic differential equations (SDEs) to encode and decode (generate) images.
+The forward SDE includes a drift term representing the deterministic trend of the forward process and a diffusion term introducing random fluctuations.
+For instance, the drift term in Variance Preserving (VP)-SDE\cite{score-based-SDE} linearly depicts the deterministic trend of energy reduction, signifying that the mean of the image signal deterministically decays to zero.
 The reverse SDE is derived from the forward one, leveraging the score function of the marginal probability densities.
-Image reconstruction is achieved through the reverse process based on the reverse SDE, using acquired $k$-space data as guidance.
-Notably, score-based MR reconstruction learns the data distribution instead of end-to-end mapping between $k$-space data and images.
-Therefore it enables unsupervised learning and facilitates the adaptation to out-of-distribution data.
-The method has yielded promising results, as reported in the literature.
+Image reconstruction is accomplished through the reverse process based on the reverse SDE, employing acquired $k$-space data as guidance.
+Notably, score-based MR reconstruction learns the data distribution rather than an end-to-end mapping between $k$-space data and images, enabling unsupervised learning and facilitating adaptation to out-of-distribution data.
+The method has demonstrated promising results, as reported in the literature.